 Colostrum Intake

-Colostrum delivers antibodies from the mother to the kittens, which is why it is crucial that they get an adequate amount after birth.
-If the litter is too large or if the kittens are taken away from their mother too early, they may not get enough colostrum.
+Colostrum is the first type of milk the mammary glands produce immediately after the kittens are delivered.
+This milk is very rich in nutrients, but it also has a massive impact on the immunological system of the kittens.
+Colostrum delivers antibodies from the mother to the kittens, so they must get an adequate amount after birth.
+If the litter is too large or the kittens are taken away from their mother too early, they may not get enough colostrum.

 Correct Nutrient Intake

 A veterinarian can recommend the best diet plans for the Ragdoll kitten, including approved and forbidden food and professional diet options.
 Moreover, the vet will monitor the cat and set the correct food amount for the daily diet according to the kitten’s weight.

 Aside from a correct diet, Ragdoll cats can benefit from special nutrient supplements to sustain their growth spree.

-For instance, they need support for their bones and joints (Calcium, Magnesium, and minerals for the bones and glucosamine and chondroitin for the joints).
-Since they grow so much in such a short amount of time, the nutrients they can absorb from food are usually not enough.
+For instance, they need support for their bones and joints (Calcium, Magnesium, minerals for the bones, and glucosamine and chondroitin for the joints).
+However, since they grow so quickly, more than the nutrients they can absorb from food is usually required.

 A veterinarian will determine the best possible supplement options for the kitten.